SageWizdom/SageConnect/README.md

 * Make this much much better looking (see item 1, hack <-- already started)
 * Test with / make work with Linux / MacOS imported media drives
 * Make resume work (currently if you stop, you have to start at begining and fast forward)
+* Support streaming live TV (have an idea how to do it, but might be a bit wacky)
+* Issue: If you view a currently recording show, it will start at the live time, not at the begining.

 ## Screenshots
 Currently in the screenshots directory (appologies in advance that several of these are blurry, I'll try to grab a better camera and get some images that are not so bad)